FREQUENTLY ASKED QUESTIONS

 We work hard to ensure that the food on a wilderness trip is healthy, fuelling and nutritious.
 Trip meals come in a range of popular options with the aim of crafting meals that are hearty and include fresh vegetables.
 Caloric intake, compactness and taste are all factors when menu planning.
 Students will take part in fire building, stove lighting, cooking and cleaning!
 If your student has food allergies of concern, please be in touch with us.

 Yes.
 Spending some time splashing around in the beautiful lakes you’ll be paddling through is part of the experience.
 ALIVE Instructors will supervise all swimming on trip and provide clear instructions to all swimmers.
 PFDs and water shoes will be worn at all times.
-For more information on swimming while on a wilderness trip please see: https://aliveoutdoors.com/health#water
+For more information on swimming while on a wilderness trip please visit our Health and Safety Page.

 Preparing and Packing for Trip Questions